Plans and certifications

 STARS measures four general categories of sustainability: academic, engagement, planning and administration, and operations.
 STARS has five possible ratings, increasingly they are STARS Reporter, Bronze, Silver, Gold and Platinum.
 UNB first submitted to STARS in 2017 for the Fredericton campus and received a Silver rating.
 UNB submitted to STARS again and received another Silver rating for the Fredericton campus in 2020 and a Silver rating for the Saint John campus in 2021.
 Review the STARS Report Archive to see UNB's previous STARS reports.

-LEED (Leadership in Energy and Environmental Design) is an industry building rating system that is recognized as the international mark of excellence for green buildings in over 132 countries.
+Leadership in Energy and Environmental Design (LEED) is an industry building rating system that is recognized as the international mark of excellence for green buildings in over 132 countries.
 The LEED rating system evaluates six aspects of building design and construction: site development, water efficiency, energy efficiency, materials used, indoor environmental quality, and innovation.
 There are four possible levels of certification through LEED: certified, silver, gold and platinum.

-The Hans W. Klohn Commons building on the University of New Brunswick Saint John campus has achieved LEED gold certification.
+The Hans W. Klohn Commons building (opened in September 2011) on the University of New Brunswick Saint John campus has achieved LEED gold certification.
 The design and construction of the Commons has resulted in a number of environmental efficiencies and cost savings to the university, which ultimately led to the gold certification.
 These include:

 • 140 tonnes of CO2 per year of GHG emissions saved, the equivalent to taking 30 SUVs off the road;